 Integrating the multimedia assets of a course can raise a host of issues.
-In my world, this can be as simple as explaining to a client why screens of text with an out-of-sync voice over will not be effective—to more complex issues, such as determining whether an animation will promote greater comprehension than a series of stills.
+A client may have slides of text with an out-of-sync voiceover that I need to fix.
+Or perhaps I must determine whether an animation will be more effective than a series of stills.

 Although we know it can be advantageous to present content through multiple forms of media, the big question is how to integrate the mediums.

-When deciding on these issues, I use two principles from cognitive science as guidelines that I think you’ll find helpful too.
+When deciding on these issues, I rely on two of Richard Mayer’s principles of multimedia learning as guidelines.
 One is known as the Split-attention Effect and the other is the Redundancy Principle.
-Both principles are important.
+Here’s how to apply them.

-The split-attention effect occurs when a person is required to process two or more varied sources of information simultaneously, either of which can’t be understood in isolation.
+The split-attention effect occurs when a person must process two or more varied sources of information simultaneously, either of which can’t be understood in isolation.
 A typical way this occurs in online learning is when an explanation is displayed on one part of the screen, while a visual, such as a diagram or animation, is presented on another part of the screen.

-See the example showing the effects of secondhand smoke, produced by the Centers for Disease Control, on the right.
-Although the animation is well-done, the viewer must hold the textual explanation in working memory, while engaging with the visual.
+See the frame from an old animation on the right.
+It shows the effects of secondhand smoke, produced by the Centers for Disease Control.
+Although the animation was well-done, the viewer had to hold the textual explanation in working memory, while watching the visual.

 This type of cognitively demanding task will result in losing some of the information needed to understand both sources of content, causing difficulties in processing the material.
 To compensate, most people will shift their attention back and forth, which many find frustrating.